clampz/clampz.github.io/_posts/2017-09-3-twctf-simple-cipher.md

 key: ENJ0YHOLIDAY flag = TWCTF{Crypto
 ```

-but what about the final character? here are our options:
+that recovered most of the key but what about the final character? here are our options for the final char:

 ```
 [*] key: ENJ0YHOLIDAY~ flag = TWCTF{CryptoP